After you accept your offer of admission to Penn Summer, refer to this checklist to get started.

 - Review the handbook: The Penn Summer Visiting Student Handbook (PDF) outlines policies and resources for visiting students, including advising, billing, course registration, and academic support services.
 Refer to this document throughout the summer if you have questions or concerns, or get in touch with our academic advisor at firstname.lastname@example.org.

 - Get PennKey and password set up: The PennKey is your online identity that provides secure access to online billing, registration, and other electronic resources at Penn.
 Many of Penn’s online systems require the use of a PennKey username and password.
 For current students and Penn employees, you can continue to use your existing PennKey.
 If you don’t already have a PennKey, you will be sent a set-up code to the email you used to enroll in Penn Summer.
-You can expect to receive that invitation 3-5 business days after you accept admission into the program.
+PennKey setup codes will begin to be sent out in mid-March for newly admitted students.
+After that point you can expect to receive that invitation 3-5 business days after you accept admission into the program

 If you have not received a PennKey setup code within that time frame, please visit the PennKey website and click "Contact."

-If you wish to get it sooner, please allow two business days after submitting your decision form before visiting the Registrar’s office.
-You will need to show a photo ID.
+If you do not already have an active Penn email address, then you must create one.
+Once your PennKey is set up visit the Penn Computing site to get started.
 You should check your entry in the Penn Directory to verify that the information is correctly listed.
-Please allow two days for a newly created email address to show up in the Penn Directory.
+Please allow two days for a newly created email address to show up.
 Visit the Penn Directory to check your listing.
 Click the "Login” button in the upper right corner, then click “My Profile” to see your listing.
 Use the “Help” link to learn how to manage your information in the directory.